-Ripe, bright, and playful, this Pinot Noir showcases the boisterous charisma of Russian River Valley’s unique climate and terroir.
+Ripe, bright, and playful, this Pinot Noir showcases the boisterous charisma of the Russian River Valley’s unique climate and terroir.
 Candied apple notes pop from the glass as a vibrant expression of tart Bing cherry, Marcona almond, and savory pie spice round out the middle.
 A lively acidity enhances the intensity of the fruit while still maintaining a delicate mouthfeel and elegant finish.

 The 2017 growing season started out wet with record-breaking rainfall after several dry years.
-A mild spring led to timely bud break and good fruit set, followed by ideal conditions of cool mornings and warm, sunny days throughout the summer months.
+A mild spring led to a timely bud break and good fruit set, followed by ideal conditions of cool mornings and warm, sunny days throughout the summer months.
 A few days of intense heat at the beginning of September sped up ripening throughout the region.
-Well-timed picks meant the majority of fruit was in by the first week of October.
+Well-timed picks meant the majority of the fruit was in by the first week of October.
 Beautiful color, well-defined aromatics, and outstanding flavor are all evident in this year’s vintage.

 The fruit for this Pinot Noir is sourced from sustainable vineyards found throughout the Russian River Valley AVA.
 Dense redwood forests trap heat during the day and channel cool sea breezes off the Pacific Coast in the evenings.
 This temperature fluctuation strengthens the skins and helps set optimum sugar levels.